Designed for HI-Fi Living: The Vinyl LP in Midcentury america

 Designed for Hi-Fi Living is beautifully illustrated with almost 150 full color images of fun and rare records from the 1950s and 1960s that will surprise and entertain readers interested in midcentury design, retro styles, and nostalgia, as it taps into the booming vinyl revival.
 Colorful cover art, revealing liner notes, and sensational sounds provide inspiration for reflecting on design, media, visual culture, and history.
 The book maintains a satisfying balance between celebration and critique, and between enthusiasm and evaluation.

-Here is a brief selection from the book.
+Here is a brief selection of LP covers from the book.
+We describe each one to tell a story of postwar America.

 Offering a fascinating glimpse into the postwar imagination, the first part, “Home,” explores how the American home entered the frontlines of Cold War debates and became an entertainment zone—a place to play music, mix drinks, and impress guests with displays of good taste.
 The second part, “Away,” considers albums featuring music, pictures, and tourist information that prepared Americans for the jet age as well as the space race.